Preparing your Negatives for Conversion

 BUT you can make the defaults whatever you’d like!
 For instance, if you want a warmer, more cinematic look with lots of richness, you can set the tone profile to “Cinematic - Rich” and set the WB to AutoWarm.
 It’s entirely up to you.

-If you want to make additional adjustments using Lightroom’s regular controls, you'll need to make a "positive copy".
+If you want to make additional adjustments using Lightroom’s regular controls, you'll want to make a "positive copy".

 While there are many features in Lightroom that will still work great with your RAW negative, if you want to use Lightroom’s main tonal and color balancing tools, you’ll probably want to make a positive copy.
 That’s because those main tools will not work as you’d expect in the context of a RAW negative.